Blackberry

-The blackberry is an edible fruit ("berry") produced by many species in the genus Rubus in the family Rosaceae, hybrids among these species within the subgenus Rubus, and hybrids between the subgenera Rubus and Idaeobatus.
+A blackberry is an edible fruit produced by many species in the genus Rubus in the family Rosaceae, hybrids among these species within the subgenus Rubus, and hybrids between the subgenera Rubus and Idaeobatus.
 The taxonomy of blackberries has historically been confused because of hybridization and apomixis so that species have often been grouped together and called species aggregates.

 Blackberry fruit production is abundant with annual volumes of 20000 lb per 1 acre possible, making this plant commercially attractive.

 Rubus armeniacus (Himalayan or Armenian blackberry) is considered a noxious weed and invasive species in many regions of the Pacific Northwest of Canada and the United States, where it grows out of control in urban and suburban parks and woodlands.

 Description

 The blackberry looks similar to its raspberry relatives.
 What distinguishes the blackberry is the connection between the berry and the torus (receptacle or stem).
 When a raspberry is picked, the torus remains on the vine.
 This is why there is a hollow core in the raspberry fruit.
 When a blackberry is picked, the torus stays with the fruit.